survivejs/webpack-book/README.md

 1. `git clone https://github.com/christianalfoni/react-webpack-cookbook.wiki.git`
 2. `npm install`
-3. `npm run generate`
+3. `npm run gitbook`

-## Site
+This should generate `/gh-pages`.
+You can serve that directory through some static server (ie. hit `serve` at `/gh-pages`).

-Once you have generated some data, you can run the site.
-Simply run `npm start` and surf to `localhost:3000` to examine it.
-It is possible to deploy the site using `npm run deploy-gh-pages`.
+It is possible to deploy the book by hitting `npm run deploy`.
+This will update `gh-pages` branch.